flpsantos3/FProg-Project/README.md

 ### `readFiles.py`

-Contains 3 functions:
+Contains 3 functions that deal with converting the content in the input files to various lists:

 + `readDronesFile` and `readParcelsFile` create a list with the contents of the drones and parcels files, respectively.
 + `readHeader` creates a list with the contents of the header of the file.

 ### `writeFiles.py`

-Contains 4 functions:
+Contains 4 functions that create and write the content for both output files:

 + `writeHeaderD` and `writeBodyD`: create and write the header and content for the updated drones file, respectively.
 + `writeHeaderP` and `writeBodyP`: create and write the header and content for the pairings output file, respectively.

 ### `organize.py`

-Contains 5 functions:
+Contains 5 functions where 3 deal with drones and pairing info and the last 2 are functions created to evaluate exceptions:

 + `updateDrone`: updates drone characteristics after it's paired to a parcel.
 + `pairPD`: creates a list with each pairing.